haskic/TimeObjParser/README.md

-### WARNING: if this don't work u should intstall moment.js Lib
+### WARNING: if this don't working u should install moment.js Lib
 * for example
 `npm install moment --save`